joslinchan/TechTrawl/README.md

 # TechTrawl

 The definitive directory of Vancouver-based tech companies, with profiles, news, events, and user options!
-Over 20 companies with details on tech teams, as well as a full-view calendar of related upcoming events.
+Over 20 companies with details on tech teams, as well as a full-view calendar of related upcoming events, and map of business locations.

 ## About the Project

-Built on Ruby on Rails with Bootstrap
+Built on Ruby on Rails with Bootstrap, and Postgresql.

 ## Contributions